top of page

 IMG_9878.JPG

 Catherine Heusner is a member of the Sacramento Philharmonic & Opera, Sacramento Choral Society & Orchestra and for 10 years, she was Assistant Concertmaster of the Stockton Symphony Orchestra.
-She currently works as a substitute teacher in the Davis Unified School District (Davis, CA) and maintains an active private studio.
+She currently maintains an active private violin studio in the greater Sacramento area.

 Her education includes studies at the San Francisco Conservatory of Music and the University of Southern California where she earned a Bachelor of Music degree in Violin Performance.
 Her private teachers at SFCM and USC included Eudice Shapiro and Isadore Tinkleman.